 Here are ideas from the table of contents:

-Note: You’re not allowed to outright copy what someone else created.
-That’s plagiarism and copyright infringement, and could get you into serious trouble.
-But you can learn from the headlines and make yours unique, better, and more clickable.
+Note: You are not allowed to outright copy what someone else created.
+That’s plagiarism and copyright infringement and could get you into serious trouble.
+But, you can learn from the headlines and make yours unique, better and more clickable.

 Killer headlines with numbers generate more clicks and more engagement for content marketers, especially when you use storytelling to share a case study or experiment.